TMJ/TMD in Great Neck

 Do you suffer from headaches, grinding of your teeth, clicking of your jaw or even ear pain?
 These can all be signs of Temporomandibular joint (TMJ) syndrome, also known as temporomandibular joint disorder (TMJD).
-This a disorder of the jaw muscles and nerves caused by injury to the TMJ, which is the joint between your jaw and skull.
+This is a disorder of the jaw muscles and nerves caused by injury to the TMJ, which is the joint between your jaw and skull.
 The injured temporomandibular joint leads to pain with chewing, clicking, and popping of the jaw; swelling on the sides of the face; nerve inflammation; headaches; tooth grinding; and sometimes dislocation of the temporomandibular joint.

 What causes TMJ syndrome?

 Multiple factors contribute to muscle tightness and dysfunction that characterize this condition.
 Most often, poor posture and neck alignment change the pull of the muscles that make your jaw move.
 This causes painful grinding and irritation of the TMJ.
 Other causes may include: